BarendvR/SocialWeb/README.md

 # Tweet analysis

 The [Tweet analysis notebook](Tweet-analysis.ipynb) looks at the content of tweets and their populairity.
-Certain part take over an hour to run and everything should be visible on github.
-Therefore, it is not recommanded to run this notebook
+Certain parts take over an hour to run and everything should be visible on github.
+Therefore, it is not recommended to run this notebook